smallaxe206/PizzaShopTraining/README.md

 ## IDE
 My primary IDE is Visual Studio.
 If you use a different IDE, please let me know There are three primary C# IDEs I'm familiar with.
-I know there are others (Atom and elec
+I know there are others, but i'm not gonna list every IDE that can do C#. :)

 ### Visual Studio
 [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/) is a free version of Visual Studio